The Jackbox Party Pack: History

+Creative director for Jackbox, Brooke Breit, said in March 2024 that Jackbox was taking a break from the Party Pack model in 2024, though have other games still in the works.

 Gameplay

 Most games in The Jackbox Party Pack are designed for online play, requiring only one person to own and launch the game.
 Remaining players can be local and thus see the game via the first player's computer or console, or can be remote, watching the game be played through streaming media services.
 All players – whether local or remote – use either web-enabled devices, including personal computers and mobile or tablet devices, to enter a provided "room code" at Jackbox's dedicated servers to enter the game, or can use a Twitch extension controlled by the streamer to let viewers play directly via the Twitch viewer.
 Games are generally limited to 4-8 active players, but any other players connecting to the room after these players are connected become audience participants, who can impact how scoring is determined and influence the winner.

 Each game generally has a period where all players are given a type of prompt.
 This prompt appears on the individual devices and gives players sufficient time to enter their reply or draw as necessary, and can be set to account for forced streaming delays that some streaming services require.
 The game then collects and processes all the replies, and frequently then gives players a chance to vote for the best answer or drawing; this is often where the audience may also participate by voting as a group.
 Games proceed for a number of rounds, and a winner, generally with the highest score at the end, is announced.

-Eight of the nine games are developed with a default ESRB Teen rating, with a family-friendly option to censor certain questions and player input, however Party Pack 8 has an ESRB Everybody 10+ rating.
+Nine of the ten games are developed with a default ESRB Teen rating, with a family-friendly option to censor certain questions and player input, however Party Pack 8 has an ESRB Everybody 10+ rating.